Ulwaluko: Controversies

-Details of the ritual are not supposed to be disclosed to females or non-initiated males; according to the principle of 'what happens in the bush, stays in the bush', according to some sources.
+Details of the ritual are not supposed to be disclosed to females or non-initiated males, according to the principle of 'what happens on the mountain, stays on the mountain', according to some sources.
 Cultural prejudice may be so great that uncircumcised or 'improperly' circumcised men are attacked and beaten for their lack of conformity, it is not clear conformity to what or the link to the short term practice itself.
 In March 2014 a young man was assaulted after he had spoken out during a community meeting about the complications he sustained through the ritual.

 While working in South Africa, Dutch medical doctor Dingeman J. Rijken treated many patients with medical complications from Ulwaluko.
 In January 2014 he set up a website to "inform prospective initiates and the broader community about the dark secrets of the ritual."
 The website includes detailed information about the medical problems accompanying the ritual and offers possible solutions to mitigate these risks.
 It also features a gallery of over 150 photographs of penises injured through botched ritual circumcisions, with complications including infection, gangrene, and autoamputation.
 The photos, taken by Dr. Rijken and other medical providers, were published with patient consent.
 The publication of these photographs sparked outrage among many traditional leaders in the Eastern Cape.
 They demanded that the South African Film and Publication Board (FSB) shut down the website, even though the FSB was not the responsible authority.
 The Board however ruled that the website was "scientific with great educative value," addressing a "societal problem needing urgent intervention."

 Parallels in Other Cultures

 Like Ulwaluko, circumcision is practised in many cultures worldwide as a rite of passage or religious ritual.
 In the Abrahamic religions—which include Judaism, Islam, and the Druze faith—circumcision holds significant cultural and religious significance.
 Jewish communities perform brit milah on the eighth day after birth, symbolising the covenant between God and Abraham.
 In Islam, circumcision is usually carried out during childhood as a demonstration of faith and cleanliness.

 Among the Druze people, circumcision is practised as a cultural tradition rather than a strict religious obligation.
 The Lemba tribe of South Africa and Zimbabwe, who claim descent from ancient Jewish communities and are sometimes referred to as a “lost tribe of Israel,” also practise circumcision as part of their religious identity.
-Additionally, various East African groups such as the Maasai of Kenya and Tanzania use circumcision to mark the transition from boyhood to manhoodparalleling aspects of Ulwaluko.
+Additionally, various East African groups such as the Maasai of Kenya and Tanzania use circumcision to mark the transition from boyhood to manhood paralleling aspects of Ulwaluko.